spacetelescope/jwst/docs/jwst/ami_analyze/description.rst

                     rotation search values.
 The default setting of '-3 3 1' results in search values of [-3, -2, -1, 0, 1, 2, 3].

-:--bandpass: Synphot spectrum or suitable array to override filter/source
+:--bandpass: ASDF file containing suitable array to override filter/source
              (default=None)

 :--usebp: If True, exclude pixels marked DO_NOT_USE from fringe fitting